swiftlang/swift-evolution/proposals/asdf-mutate-or-consume-in-deinit.md

 ## Alternatives considered

-There are various restrictions we could impose on operations inside of a non-`Copyable` `deinit` to prevent or reduce the likelihood of resurrection or recursion into `deinit`:

-### Only allow partial mutation and consumption

-An easy way to prevent resurrection or `deinit` recursion would be to allow mutation and consumption of the stored properties or cases of a value, but not of the value as a whole.
-However, this would completely preclude the ability to factor cleanup logic into utility methods, which is a major motivation for allowing mutation or consumption in a `deinit` to begin with.
+If the restriction on mutating or consuming `self` as an entire value proves to be too onerous in practice, we are open to exploring lifting that restriction.
+There are various ways we might still mitigate the resurrection
+hazard:

+### Introduce a `resurrect self` operation

+`deinit`s in this proposal can manually resurrect `self` by memberwise-initializing a new value from its fields, but this is verbose.
+If it becomes a common occurrence, we could introduce a shorthand syntax for it.
+This could be seen as the opposite of `discard self`, which disables `self`'s implicit `deinit` and disallows further use of `self` as an entire value, since it would effectively re-enable `self`'s implicit `deinit` and allow it to be treated as a whole value again.

 ### Annotate "deinit-safe" methods

-We could limit what operations a `deinit` is allowed to apply to a whole value to methods that opt into being "deinit-safe" in some fashion. `consuming` methods so annotated would be required to `discard self`, and `mutating` methods would be prevented from fully reassigning `self`.
+We could limit what operations a `deinit` is allowed to apply to a whole value to methods that opt into being "deinit-safe" in some fashion. `consuming` methods so annotated would be required to `discard self`, and `mutating` methods with the annotation would be prevented from fully reassigning `self`.

 ### Limit `deinit` to invoking locally-defined methods on `self`